gersteing/DashCandlestickCharting/README.md

 * urllib3              1.23
 * Werkzeug             0.14.1

+The only libraries I installed were Dash, plotly, pytz, and pandas.
+Below is how I installed them and where you can find resources about each library.

+#Dash
 For dash you have to install three libraries (see Dash installation guide https://dash.plot.ly/installation)

 $pip install dash==0.28.1  # The core dash backend